 Additionally, increasing the supply of dedicated affordable housing for very- and extremely-low income residents is critical.
-Figure 3 of the needs assessment demonstrates the County's need to expand deeply affordable housing development.
-With 44% of the homeless adult housing units consisting of temporary housing units (including emergency shelter and transitional housing beds), preference for permanent housing should be given to the Homeless qualifying population.
+3 of the needs assessment demonstrates the County's need to expand deeply affordable housing opportunities.
+With 44% of the homeless adult housing units consisting of temporary housing units (including emergency shelter and transitional housing beds), more permanent housing options are needed for those exiting homelessness, as well.

-Not only do households in unstable housing situations require units to secure permanent long-term housing, but many qualifying populations also require specialized and trauma-informed case management support to address the unique and occasionally similar needs of each population such as benefits support, childcare service referrals, or mental health services.
+Not only do households in unstable housing situations require units to secure permanent long-term housing, but many qualifying populations also require specialized and traumainformed case management support to address the unique and occasionally similar needs of each population such as benefits support, childcare service referrals, or mental health services.
 Case management services can offer vital referrals to resources outside of housing providers that can prevent future housing instability upon settlement in a permanent housing unit.